 Darker the tint, greater the protection from UV rays.

 It doesn’t matter what the colour of your glasses is, or how dark the tint is.
 Sunglasses with darker tints offer the same UV protection as the lighter ones.
-So if you’re thinking that you are better protected by your darker sunglasses, think again.
+So if you’re thinking that you are better protected by your darker goggles, think again.

 Sunglasses should be worn only when it’s sunny.

 It is often believed that the harmful UV rays come when the sun can be seen.
 But these rays are present even when the sun hides behind clouds.
 The rays are not visible, but they do affect our eyes.
 UV rays penetrate the eyes and the skin around it, even when its cloudy.
 So sunglasses should be worn all the time – whether it’s sunny or cloudy.

 Children do not need sunglasses.

 Children spend more time outdoors than their parents, and hence are exposed to the harmful UV rays to a larger extent.
 So it is important for them to wear sunglasses that offer 99% UV protection.

 Sunglasses not only pep up your fashion quotient, they also offer UV protection.
 And of course, they will make you look fashionable!

 The winter sun, though it’s a source of vitamin D and a lot of warmth, is no good for the eyes.
 The amount of UV rays emitted in winter is as much as that in summer.
 So sunglasses are important, irrespective of the season.

 All sunglasses offer UV protection.